wenliangz/ImmunoStruct/README.md

 ### Data Preparation

 1. Download the dataset from huggingface.
+You need to sign up for huggingface when prompted.
 Starting at the project root (`ImmunoStruct`):
     ```sh
     conda activate immuno
     cd ./data/